shan18u/BuildPlan-App/README.md

 #  Build_Plan_Vote

 **_Mobile App that scrapes gets the data of all the empty lands that are currently on sale in the San Jose Area._**<br><br>
-Homelessness is a very big problem in every city.
-The market to solve the homelessness crisis is big but we have very less solutions in our hands to get rid of this problem.
-There are empty lands available on sales on which government would love to build affordable houses on.
-The voting right that is included in the app, will give the local residents power, to vote on the proposals of developing these empty lands that are near their area, into an affordable Apartment Complexes.
-By using the Build Plan app, we can work on a proposal together with the residents to come up with some sort of middle ground or some compensation, if needed.
+Homelessness is a widespread and pressing issue in cities across the world.
+While the market for solutions to the homelessness crisis is vast, there are limited effective solutions available.
+Build Plan, a new app, aims to tackle this problem by utilizing empty lands for sale and empowering local residents to make decisions on the development of these lands into affordable housing through voting rights within the app.
+Through Build Plan, we aim to collaboratively work with residents to reach mutually beneficial solutions, including compensation where necessary, for the development of affordable apartment complexes.

 <br>**_Prototype link:_**<br>